jgomo3/nebrios_docs/source/library/children.rst

 children
 ========

 This method allows you to query all available children a parent has.
+This is imporant since scripts working under a parent's PID cant access just any child KVP.
+You have to use this *children* command, or listen to the child KVP.

 ::